ignaciotb/bathymetric_slam/README.md

 ![real_data_example](https://github.com/ignaciotb/bathymetric_slam/blob/master/img/graph_borno.png)

-## Paper introducing the method
+## Paper introducing and applying the method
-The method implemented is described [in this paper](https://ieeexplore.ieee.org/abstract/document/8968241)
+The method implemented is described [in this paper](https://ieeexplore.ieee.org/abstract/document/8968241) and used [in this one](https://arxiv.org/abs/2003.10931)
 ```
 @inproceedings{torroba2019towards,
   title={Towards Autonomous Industrial-Scale Bathymetric Surveying},